srivassumit/Gitbot/README.md

 7. Go back to Heroku dashboard and open the settings tab of your app. and in the `Config Vars` section, create a new Config Var with Key = `SLACK_WEBHOOK` and value = the webhook url you copied in previous step.
 8. Go to Deploy tab and do a manual deployment again by clicking on `Deploy Branch` at the end.
 9. Done!
 Now yout GitBot will be able to communicate to slack and send messages to the channed that you specified in Step 5.

+### Some configurations

+- Users can provide a list of users for whom the notification must be triggered.
+  - The way to add the user list is to set up a config variable `USER_LIST` in the Heroku Config Vars section.
+- [`In Future`] Users can provide a list of actions to subscribe to.
+If this is not provided, then all actions are subscribed: `[opened, closed, reopened, edited, assigned, unassigned, review requested, review request removed, labeled, unlabeled, synchronized]`
+> *Note*:  Subscription list feature is not supported yet.